photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 ### 2. Start PhotoPrism

-Go to [Available Apps](https://prism.ws/pikapods-apps) and select PhotoPrism, then click *Run Your Own*:
+If it isn't already selected, go to [Available Apps](https://prism.ws/pikapods-apps) and select PhotoPrism, then click *Run Your Own*:

 ![Screenshot](img/pikapods-appstore.png)

-Enter a Pod Name and select a Region:
+Continue by entering a Pod Name and selecting a Region:

 ![Screenshot](img/pikapods-step-1.png){ class="shadow" }